JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 [//]: # (title: Drag-and-drop operations)

-<title label="EAP" annotations="Desktop">Drag-and-drop operations</title>

-You can enable your Compose Multiplatform app to accept data that users drag into it from other applications or allow users to drag data out of your app.
-To implement this, use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify particular composables as potential sources or destinations for drag operations.

 > Currently, drag-and-drop operations are only supported in Compose Multiplatform for desktop.
 > The support will be extended to iOS and web in future releases.
 >
 {type="note"}

+You can enable your Compose Multiplatform app to accept data that users drag into it from other applications or allow users to drag data out of your app.
+To implement this, use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify particular composables as potential sources or destinations for drag operations.

+> Both `dragAndDropSource` and `dragAndDropTarget` modifiers are experimental, subject to change, and require an opt-in annotation.
+>
+{type="warning"}

 ## Creating a drag source